arpit-jadon/FireNet-LightWeight-Network-for-Fire-Detection/README.md

 videos.
 - Foggia's dataset (used for testing), which is available here (https://mivia.unisa.it/datasets/video-analysis-datasets/fire-detection-dataset/).

+It needs to be mentioned that the data used for training is only our custom created dataset, and not Foggia's full dataset.
+Testing was performed on previously held-out samples from our dataset as well as on Foggia's dataset.

 The following is the link to our dataset used in the FireNet paper:
 - https://www.dropbox.com/sh/ahwir0su1u23htr/AAD5DerSzZF1CENcWCtJ68n1a?dl=0